-- The people of San Joaquin County, California, have found a way to "close the loop" on polystyrene.
+- San Joaquin County, California: Read about a community that has found a way to "close the loop" on foam foodservice packaging recycling.

-- A National Park in Kentucky now collects many plastic foam products for recycling, including foam cups, plates, take-out containers and egg cartons.
+- Mammoth Cave National Park, Kentucky: Staffers at this park collect foam packaging for recycling, including cups, plates, take-out containers, and egg cartons.

 So how do these recycling programs work?
 And what happens to the recycled plastic?

-Check out these videos and websites that walk through the various aspects of this type of plastic recycling:
+Check out these videos that demonstrate various aspects of foam packaging recycling: